 Our babies and younger children are also taken for walks in the local area in our 4 seater buggies and our 6 seater Turtle Bus.

 Staff and parents have a partnership in our nurseries.
 We believe that parents have a key role in the development of both the children and of life within the nursery.
 We have developed several methods to keep parents involved in their child’s day and informed about their child’s development.
-The nursery staff / parent partnership works in both directions.
 Every child has a key worker, who will meet the parent at either end of the day and exchange information about life in the nursery and also at home.
 Our younger children have a daily diary for sharing information.